tychen742/dataSciencePy/computer-setup.md

 Download and install [DB Browser for SQLite](http://sqlitebrowser.org/)

 [^1]: Semenatic versioning suggests a version number in the format of MAJOR.MINOR.PATCH and increment in specific condition.
 See <a href="https://semver.org/" target="_blank">
+[^2]: `.venv`is a convention and you can name the virtual environment folder anything you want.
+Note that `python3.12 -m venv .venv` will create the venv with Python version 3.12 whereas `python -m venv .venv`will create the venv with the version of your system default Python.
+Here`-m`means "module" so you know that here python is running the`venv`module to create a virtual environment.